thedarkprincedc/Shipping-Application/README.md

   Bootstrap, Angular.JS, PHP Excel, UPS API, FEDEX API, NPROGRESS, DATE.JS

 - What I learned
-  Iv learned a lot about this project mostly in the area of REST/SOAP sevices.
+  I have learned a lot about this project mostly in the area of REST/SOAP sevices.